 Published:Thursday, 6th Mar 2025 Source: Paige Estritori

-Australia's insurance industry has reported an after-tax profit of $6.1 billion for the year 2024, a figure that is three times higher than the five-year average of $2 billion.
-This substantial increase is attributed to significant premium hikes and a relatively benign year for natural disasters. - read more
+Australia's insurance industry has reported an annual after-tax profit of $6.1 billion in 2024, according to KPMG's annual review.
+This figure is three times higher than the five-year average of $2 billion.
+The substantial profit increase is attributed to significant premium hikes and a year with fewer severe weather events. - read more

 As the backbone of Australian agriculture, farm equipment plays an essential role in day-to-day operations across our expansive and diverse landscapes.
 From the vast wheat belts to the tropical fruit farms, machinery ensures efficiency and productivity in the face of constant challenges.
 But with reliance on such equipment comes significant risk—the financial burden of damage or loss can be devastating to a farmer's livelihood. - read more